 However, this intermittent fasting schedule only makes sense if you don’t live too close to the north or south pole.
 There the eating window would last partially for months.

 However, the classical 12/12 intermittent fasting pattern is simple:

 - Fasting window: 12 hours

 - Eating window: 12 hours

-Although various forms of intermittent fasting exist, the most popular is eating within a window of about 8 hours.
+Although various forms of intermittent fasting exist, eating within an eight-hour window is the most popular.

 Hence, even bodybuilders have been using classical 16/8 fasting for decades.